alphasteff/nerdio-hackaton-2021/Regional Settings/README.md

 https://github.com/alphasteff/nerdio-hackaton-2021/blob/main/Regional%20Settings/Set-RegionalSettings.ps1

 6. Detailed description\
 This script is used to configure the Regional Settings specified in the Tag.
-Keyboar layouts, Geo Id, MUI and User Locale are configured.
+Keyboar layouts, Geo Id, MUI and User Locale are configured.\
-If the tag should not be called RegionalSettings, then you must change this in the variable.
+If the tag should not be called RegionalSettings, then you must change this in the variable.\
-The parameters to be defined are stored within the tag in JSON format.
+The parameters to be defined are stored within the tag in JSON format.\
+If you want to use this script in Nerdio, comment or remove the param section!

 7. Additional information\
 The script can be used as a Runbook or Script.
 I have also tested the code with Cloud Shell.
 The following is required: